mariam-william/mariam-william/README.md

 - A creative and detail-oriented QC Engineer
-- My goal is delivering a high quality software 💻
+- My goal is to deliver a high-quality software 💻
-- Having a good experience in many programming languages (mostly: Python, C, and Java)
+- Having good experience in Python, JavaScript, and Java